 Even though you've all heard this little thing, I have to say it every time.

-Um Israel's not my country.
+Israel is not my country.

 So when I talk about them, I observe.

-Sometimes I predict, but I don't approve.
+But I don't approve.

-So if I observe them operating in what appears to be, as far as they can tell, in their self-interest, that's the end of my analysis.
+So if I observe them operating what appears to be, as far as they can tell, in their self-interest, that's the end of my analysis.

 They're operating in their self-interest or they're not.

-They're operating in the United States self-interest, or they're not.
+They're operating in the United States self-interest or they're not.

-Those things are important, and I'll talk about them.
+Those things are important and I'll talk about them.

-I I don't think there are any good guys in the Middle East.
+I don't think there are any good guys in the Middle East.

 There's just power, self-interest.